 Keto Version Of The Fresh Spring Rolls

 We realize that many people now are eating keto foods.
-The good thing is you can have a lot of the taste and flavor of these fresh spring rolls while eating as a keto diet.
+The good thing is you can have a lot of the taste and flavor of these fresh spring rolls while eating on a keto diet.

 To make a keto version of these spring rolls, here are our suggestions: